clartaq/cwiki/resources/private/md/About_Front_Matter.md

 The metadata does not *have* to be present when you import a file.
 You can even import plain text files if you like.
 The program will make up some items of the metadata if needed.

 ### There must be a title ###
-If no title is present when you import an existing file, an ugly, random title will be created and used.
+If no title is present when you import an existing file, CWiki will attempt to create a title from the file name.
+If a title cannot be generated for some reason, an ugly, random title will be created and used.
 The ugliness is to make it easier for you to spot in the [[All Pages]] page.

 ### The author must already be known to CWiki ###
 If the author does not already exist in the database, CWiki will be listed as the author.